dr-schlange/vija-pico-synth/README.md

 ## ⚡ Schematic & Wiring

-For this project I use RP2040 Zero model, so adjust GPIO numbers to your board.
+For this project I use RP2040 Zero model, so adjust GPIO numbers for your board.

 ### 1. Audio Output (I2S DAC)
 Connect your **PCM5102** or similar I2S DAC: